MicrosoftDocs/power-automate-docs/articles/advanced-automation-related-data-analytics-with-fabric.md

 6. (Optional) Link additional Dataverse environments within the same geographical region to Fabric to create cross-environment analytical solutions.
 7. (Optional) If you plan to follow the advanced section for [Desktop flow action log-level analytics](#governance-related-query-examples-for-desktop-flow-run-action-logs), ensure that [**Desktop Flow Logs V2**](./desktop-flows/configure-desktop-flow-logs#configure-desktop-flow-action-log-version) has been enabled in that environment and you have existing desktop flow runs.

-## List of tables are automation-related
+## List of automation-related tables

 The following table includes automation-related tables that are frequently used for reporting and observability use cases.